LaurisNeimanis/ccore-ai-infra/terraform/README.md

 - Clear separation of logic and configuration
 - Senior-grade AWS/Terraform patterns
 - A scalable foundation for cloud environments
-- A realistic base for Terraform + Ansible workflows
+- Automatic Ansible inventory generation

----
+Minimal, clean, and production-ready.